pagkly/Zed/Investopedia4/What You Should Know About Gross-Up Payments.md

 ### Key Takeaways

--   A gross-up is an additional amount of money added to a payment to cover the income taxes the recipient will owe on the payment.
+-   A gross-up is an additional amount of money added to a payment to cover the income taxes the recipient [[Will|will]] owe on the payment.
 -   Grossing up is most often done for one-time payments, such as reimbursements for relocation expenses or bonuses.
 -   Grossing up can also be used to game executive compensation.
 Several companies have made headlines for employing gross-up tactics with egregious and controversial results.

 ## Example of Grossing-Up

-As an example, consider a company offering an employee who has an income tax rate of 20% a net salary of $100,000 annually.
+As an example, consider a company [[Offering|offering]] an employee who has an income tax rate of 20% a net salary of $100,000 annually.
 The formula for grossing up is as follows:

 -   **Gross pay** = net pay / (1 - tax rate)